Running Shoe Rotation: Rotate Your Shoes For Better Running

 #5: Rotating Your Running Shoes Can Help You Learn Your Preferences

-By rotating your running shoes, you have more exposure to a wider variety of running shoes, so long as you incorporate different models in your running shoe rotation.
+By rotating your running shoes, you can expose yourself to a wider variety of shoes as long as you incorporate different models to help find the best running shoes for you

 A running shoe rotation with several pairs lined up.